Louisville Bicycle Accident Lawyer

 Although some cases go to trial, the majority of bicycle accident claims are settled.
 How much they settle for depends on factors that are unique to each case, such as:

 In general, the greater the victim’s financial and emotional harm, the larger the settlement in a bicycle accident case.
-Your Louisville bicycle accident lawyer at The Schafer Law Office will use trusted and accurate resources to calculate the value of your claim settlement and advocate for it during negotiations with the insurance company.
-If a settlement is not reached in your bicycle accident case, The Schafer Law Office will be ready to take your case to trial.
+Your Louisville bicycle accident lawyer at The Schafer Law Office uses trusted and accurate resources to calculate the value of your claim settlement and advocate for it during negotiations with the insurance company.
+If a settlement is not reached in your bicycle accident case, The Schafer Law Office is ready to take your case to trial.

 Who Pays My Bills After a Louisville Bicycle Accident?

 Kentucky is a no-fault state for motor vehicle accidents, meaning that drivers typically turn to their own auto insurance company to cover their losses.
-When you’re injured as a cyclist and personal injury protection (PIP) coverage will be available through the insurance company of the car that hit you, you can use it to cover up to $10,000 of your medical bills, 85% of lost wages (up to $200 per week), and other out of pocket costs.
+When you’re injured as a cyclist, and personal injury protection (PIP) coverage is available through the insurance company of the car that hit you, you can use it to cover up to $10,000 of your medical bills, 85% of lost wages (up to $200 per week), and other out-of-pocket costs.

 You can sue the responsible party directly if your claim meets the following criteria:

-Your car accident attorney in Louisville will recommend the option that best covers your financial needs, now and in the future.
+Your car accident attorney in Louisville can recommend the option that covers your financial needs, now and in the future.

 Most accident attorneys handle cases on what is called a contingency fee basis.
-I also handle bicycle accident cases on a contingency fee basis.
+Mike Schafer also handles bicycle accident cases on a contingency fee basis.
 This means that you do not pay a legal fee unless money is recovered for you.
-There is nothing to pay up front.
-A fee is paid from the recovery that is made.
+There is nothing to pay up front, and a fee is paid from the recovery that is made.

 What if I Was Partly Responsible for My Bicycle Accident?